Chapter 6:

 “Sorry, haha."

-Awkward silence enveloped both of us as credits continued rolling ahead.
+Awkward silence enveloped us both as credits continued rolling ahead.
 We'd earlier held hands for most of the movie, and her touch had felt like pure softness I never wanted to let go.

 And I just wanted more of her.